rage/java-programming/data/part-2/4-methods.md

 <!-- Yllä määritelty metodi palauttaa sitä kutsuttaessa `int`-tyyppisen arvon `10`.
 Jotta metodin palauttamaa arvoa voisi käyttää, tulee se ottaa talteen muuttujaan.
 Tämä tapahtuu samalla tavalla kuin normaali muuttujan arvon asetus, eli yhtäsuuruusmerkillä. -->

 The method defined above returns an `int`-type value of `10` when called.
 For the return value to be used, it must be stored in a variable.
-This is done the same way as regular value assignment to a variable, i.e., by using an equals sig
+This is done the same way as regular value assignment to a variable, by using an equals sign.
 <!-- ```java
 public static void main(String[] args) {
     int luku = palautetaanAinaKymppi();